harleydutton/tabula-rasa/Worlds/new-prospect/New Prospect.md

 - Did you exercise your second amendment rights?
 - Did you spend the night in the [[Brothel]]?
 - Did you drink something that put a fire in your belly?
-- You may give another player an experience for a specific scene you feel they roleplayed well.
+- Did someone else think you roleplayed well in a specific scene?
 ## Limits
 - no starting with magic
+- no skills or backgrounds that would allow you to easily travel or communicate with people outside of town
 - no resurrecting or healing faster than normal
 ## Store
 | Free              | [[Prices\|Cheap]]   | [[Prices\|Expensive]]           |